DevoInc/genesys-icons/README.md

-# dali-icons
+# genesys-icons

-Dali Icons is an icon library used by Devo products; developed and maintend by the QuVis team.
+Genesys Icons is an icon library used by Devo products; developed and maintend by the QuVis team.

 You could use this package for components or for icon font.